1. The Celtic Way

 Our Seattle Celtic Micro Academy which caters to players aged 4-6 provides professional coaching to beginner players in the hope of sparking a life-long love for the game of soccer.
 Throughout the year, we offer six week programs which serve as an introduction to Seattle Celtic for young players who wish to eventually join our Development Teams.
 Each Micro Academy Program will have a fun weekly theme to help keep the children motivated and excited to play.
 These fun games will help introduce soccer fundamentals such as ball control, passing, dribbling and teamwork.
 And the best part of it all - if your child is new to Celtic, their first six week program is free of charge!

 At this age it is often said that kids play near each other but not with one another and in this regard we've been thrilled with how our coaches have helped such young players see the value of passing and moving, and playing as a team.
-Such has been the progress of players from this program, that the majority of those on our Micro Academy Director Phil Duncan's talented B2011 Green team are graduates of the Micro Academy!
+Such has been the progress of players from this program, that the majority of those on our Micro Academy Director Tyler Robbins's talented G2014 Green team are graduates of the Micro Academy!

 6. Elite Level Competition

 One of our aims at Celtic is to be as competitive as we can possibly be and play the most attractive soccer in the process.
 Therefore if a talented player wants to play for Celtic but doesn't have means to pay for program fees, we typically waive the fees and cover the uniform ourselves.
-The scope in which we have been able to provide scholarships has been relatively limited up to now (typically a player or two at each age group), but we have recently set up a Seattle Celtic Foundation that should enable us to expand the number of players we can support.
+The scope in which we have been able to provide scholarships has been relatively limited up to now (typically a player or two at each age group), but with the formation of the Seattle Celtic Foundation this should enable us to increase the number of players we can support in 2022 and beyond.

 8. Supplemental Programs

-We also regularly have scouts for the Seattle Sounders in attendance at our games, with four of our B06s being invited to train and play in the Sounders Discovery Program last year, in addition to their club commitments with Celtic.
-Each year we have an excellent representation of Celtic players on the Washington State EPD program, and given the talent coming through we expect 2019 to be the biggest year yet in this regard.
+We also regularly have scouts for the Seattle Sounders in attendance at our games, with five of our B08s and three of our B09s currently training with the Sounders Discovery Program, in addition to their club commitments with Celtic.
+Each year we have an excellent representation of Celtic players on the Washington State EPD and WPL Surf Academy teams, and given the talent coming through we expect 2023 to be the biggest year yet in this regard.